KinanAlAttar/React-Recipe-Matcher/README.md

 # Recipe Matcher

+This is a simple web app that matches ingredients or a dish with recipes using the RecipePuppy public API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# About The App

-This is a simple web app that matches ingredients or a dish with recipes using the RecipePuppy public API.
-The app is built with React.

 # How To Use